chinchalinchin/django-angular-starter/docs/APPLICATION.md

 > python manage.py runserver

 Keep in mind, the application when running in development mode on your local host has not been configured to connect to any datasources or databases.
 The application has been pre-configured to run with a <b>postgres</b> database image in a containerized environment, which enhances the application's functionality.
-Because of this, local development mode is only recommended for simple tasks, such as frontend testing, debugging, etc.
+Because of this, local development mode is only recommended for simple tasks, such as frontend testing, debugging, etc, unless you intend to setup a SQL server on your local machine.

-## Using Docker
+## Docker Development

 The <i>Dockerfile</i> and <i>docker-compose</i> found in the root folder of this project provide a containerized version of this application that can be built with a single command, assuming you have installed <b>Docker</b>.
 Run from the root directory either,